Tennis players go wild: Serena heads to zoo, Djokovic barefoot as quarantine ends - RFI

 Big guns Williams, Djokovic, Rafael Nadal and Naomi Osaka were among a select group that served their time in Adelaide rather than Melbourne ahead of an exhibition in the southern city on Friday.

-Williams, who is gunning for one more Slam title to equal Margaret Court's record of 24 at next month's Australian Open, spent her two weeks holed up with three-year-old daughter Olympia.
+Seven-time Australian Open winner Williams, who is gunning for one more Slam title to equal Margaret Court's record of 24 at next month's tournament, spent her two weeks holed up with three-year-old daughter Olympia.

 "I'm so glad the quarantine is over because to be in a room with a three-year-old and being her best friend is definitely difficult, especially after training and working out and then it's like, oh my gosh, it never ends," said Williams.